FlashForward: Production

 The pilot was written by David S. Goyer (who also directed) and Brannon Braga, from Robert J. Sawyer's novel, with Goyer and Braga executive producing alongside Jessika Borsiczky Goyer, Vince Gerardis, and Ralph Vicinanza.

 FlashForward was originally developed at HBO, which sold its option because it thought the show would be a better fit for a broadcast network.
 After purchasing the series and ordering a pilot, ABC picked up FlashForward for thirteen episodes in May 2009.
 On October 12, 2009, ABC picked up the series for a 22-episode season.
 Later the same day, it was announced ABC had ordered a further three episodes for a 25-episode first season, which was later adjusted to 24.

 On October 21, 2009, it was announced that executive producer Marc Guggenheim would leave ABC's FlashForward.
 Co-creator and executive producer David S. Goyer stepped in to replace him as showrunner.
 On February 5, 2010, Goyer announced he would be stepping down as showrunner to focus on feature films and directing.
 He remained involved with the show, however.
 Goyer was replaced as showrunner by his wife, Jessika Goyer, along with Lisa Zwerling and Timothy J. Lea.

-On May 13, 2010, it was reported that FlashForward would not be renewed for a second season because of the decline of viewers.
+On May 13, 2010 (concurrent with the air date of the episode "The Negotiation", and two weeks before the season finale) it was reported that FlashForward would not be renewed for a second season because of the decline of viewers.

 Each episode's title sequence includes a hidden image within the FlashForward logo to show a piece of what the episode is about.
 These images are visible when the sequence is paused at the right time.

-Season 2
+Season 2 outline

-In 2015, Robert J. Sawyer shared his memo that he sent to producers and staff writers on February 19, 2010 outlining his suggestion for season two.
+In 2015, Robert J. Sawyer publicly shared his memo that he sent to producers and staff writers on February 19, 2010 outlining his suggestion for season two.